 As described in Section 8.8.1.3, the joint TFI-ARA ResponsibleAg program currently addresses some aspects of product stewardship.
 In particular, fertilizer sellers (i.e., manufacturers and/or distributors) may elect to access the list of ResponsibleAg-participating facilities to determine assessment completion and certification of prospective buyers (i.e., distributors and/or retailers).
 By doing so, the seller verifies that the buyer safely stores fertilizer (or at least has a record of safely storing fertilizer).
 Similarly, the American Chemistry Council's (ACC) Responsible Care initiative includes information sharing in its product stewardship program.
-Participation in Responsible Care is a condition of membership for ACC members.
-The program specifies 11 management practices and focuses on leadership commitment, accountability and management, prioritization of products, product design and improvement, value chain communication, cooperation and outreach, information sharing, and performance assessment and continual improvement.
+Participation in Responsible Care is a condition of membership for ACC members.717 The program specifies 11 management practices and focuses on leadership commitment, accountability and management, prioritization of products, product information, risk characterization, management of new information, product safety management, product design and improvement, value chain communication, cooperation and outreach, information sharing, and performance assessment and continual improvement.718